 In the 3rd session you must produce

-- finally the speciality coffee, which should be 4 espresso-based, non-alcoholic speciality drinks
+- Four speciality coffee drinks, which are to be espresso-based, non-alcoholic speciality drinks

 As this is a live competition there will be spectators and you will be filmed with your work being shown on the main screens.

 - Prior to the start of your competition slot, the compere will introduce you and then hand over to you to address the judges and audience and create your drinks

 - You are allowed to bring along your own music on one CD to be played whilst you are competing.
 The music may not contain explicit lyrics